 WHAT WE DO

-We work across five countries – Kenya, Malawi, Tanzania, Uganda and Zimbabwe – in areas where children are acutely impacted by:
+We work across four countries – Kenya, Malawi, Tanzania and Uganda – in rural and isolated areas where:

 Lack of opportunity

-In low or no-income households, children often do not have access to basic necessities and education.
+The majority of households have very low or no income at all, meaning children often do not have access to basic necessities, such as nutrition, healthcare, housing and education.

-In communities where there are high rates of orphanhood, children are often suffering from emotional and social distress.
+There are high rates of orphanhood and isolation, so children are more likely to be suffering from emotional and social distress.

 Children, particularly girls, are being exploited and are unsafe due to practices such as child labor and early marriage, which are often driven and worsened by economic hardship.

 Our aim is that vulnerable children have the skills to change their own futures, and that their families and communities are able to support them along the way.

 We believe addressing issues in this integrated way and at a local level is the most sustainable approach.